 Thirty years ago, a small organization was born: The Task Force for Child Survival.
-It was a response to a very specific, short-term problem—how to overcome squabbles among international health organizations to get something important done: vaccinate a substantial proportion of the world’s children against infectious diseases.
+It was a response to a very specific, short-term problem—how to overcome squabbles among international health organizations to get something important done.
 MORE

 The International Trachoma Initiative (ITI) was founded in 1998 in response to the World Health Organization’s (WHO) call to eliminate blinding trachoma by 2020 (GET2020).
 ITI’s founding partners, Pfizer and the Edna McConnell Clark Foundation, saw the need for an international nongovernmental organization dedicated solely to the elimination of blinding trachoma.